hcsubser/hybridbar/README.md

 Run `meson` to configure the build environment and then `ninja` to build

     meson build --prefix=/usr
-    cd build
-    ninja
+    ninja -C build

-To install, use `ninja install` then execute with `wingpanel`
+To install, use `ninja install` then execute with `hybridbar`

-    sudo ninja install
+    sudo ninja -C build install
-    wingpanel
+    hybridbar

 ***Note this will only compile an empty bar, indicators have to be compiled manually, see below how***